-Precipitation is defined as the liquid or solid products of the condensation of water vapour falling from clouds, in the form of rain, drizzle, snow, snow grains, snow pellets, hail, ice pellets or falling from clear air, in the form of diamond dust.
+Precipitation is defined as the liquid or solid products of the condensation of water vapour falling from clouds, in the form of rain, drizzle, snow, snow grains, snow pellets, hail, ice pellets or depositedfalling from clear_air-onto, in the form of diamond dust.

-Moisture can also be transferred to the ground through dew, rime, hoar frost, or fog, but these forms of deposited particles are not included in the definition of precipitation.
+Moisture can also be transferred to the ground.
+It includes rain, hail, snow, through dew, rime, hoar frost and fog, or fog, but these forms of deposited particles are not included in the definition of precipitation.
 Nevertheless, they are described in 6.6.

 The total amount of precipitation which reaches the ground in a stated period is expressed in terms of the vertical depth of water (or water equivalent in the case of solid forms) to which it would cover a horizontal projection of the Earth's surface.
+Snowfall is also expressed by the depth of fresh, newly fallen snow covering an even horizontal surface (see section 6.7).

 Precipitation intensity is defined as the amount of precipitation collected per unit time interval.
 According to this definition, precipitation intensity data can be derived from the measurement of precipitation amount using an ordinary precipitation gauge.
 In that sense, precipitation intensity is a secondary parameter, derived from the primary parameter precipitation amount.
-However, precipitation intensity can also be measured directly (see 6.1.4.1).
+However, precipitation intensity can also be measured directly (see section-6.1.4.1).